-Sleep apnea treatment may protect against heart failureMarch 13th, 2012 in Sleep apnea /
+Sleep apnea treatment may protect against heart failureMarch 13, 2012 in Medicine & Health / Sleep apnea

 A nightly breathing treatment may do more than help people with obstructive sleep apnea get a good night's rest it may also help prevent heart failure.